 - 5. Slide the tray into a slot. - 6.
 Press the lever in until you hear the latch click into place.
-The HDD Fault LED will turn green when the subsystem is powered on and HDD is good. - 7.
-If necessary, lock the Disk Tray by turning the Lock Groove.
+The HDD Fault LED will turn green when the subsystem is powered on and HDD is good.

 3.2.2 Installing a SATA Disk Drive (Dual Controller Mode) in a Disk Tray